Esri/esri-leaflet-demographic-layer/README.md

+**This plugin for Esri Leaflet is depricated.
+Please do not use it or file issues against it.
+A new demographics plugin will be coming soon.
+More details are available in the [Esri Leaflet Roadmap](https://github.com/Esri/esri-leaflet/wiki/Roadmap#updated-esri-leaflet-demographic-plugin---fallwinter-2014)**

 # Esri Leaflet Demographic Layers

 Esri Leaflet Demographic Layers is a Leaflet plugin that will allow you to render and query demographic maps from ArcGIS Online.